 FICC selected the ratio of Aggregate VaR Charges to Netting Member Capital for purposes of establishing the activity limit for Category 2 Sponsoring Members because this ratio is an important indicator that a Category 2 Sponsoring Member's financial resources, as measured by its net assets or equity capital, are sufficient to meet the largest component of its Required Fund Deposit (i.e., VaR Charges).
-VaR Charges and Netting Member Capital are also metrics that already exist in the Rules for purposes of determining Netting Members' Excess Capital Ratios, and, in turn, whether an Excess Capital Premium could be applied by FICC to Netting Members' Required Fund Deposits as provided in Section 14 of Rule 3 (Ongoing Membership Requirements).30 As such, Netting Members that are interested in becoming Category 2 Sponsoring Members should already be familiar with and should be currently monitoring their FICC-cleared portfolio with respect to such metrics.
+VaR Charges and Netting Member Capital are also metrics that already exist in the Rules for purposes of determining Netting Members' Excess Capital Ratios, and, in turn, whether an Excess Capital Premium could be applied by FICC to Netting Members' Required Fund Deposits as provided in Section 14 of Rule 3 (Ongoing Membership Requirements).
+As such, Netting Members that are interested in becoming Category 2 Sponsoring Members should already be familiar with and should be currently monitoring their FICC-cleared portfolio with respect to such metrics.

 FICC proposes to apply the above-referenced activity limit only on Category 2 Sponsoring Members and not on Category 1 Sponsoring Members.
 This is because Category 1 Sponsoring Members are "well-capitalized"31 and, as banks, subject to extensive prudential supervision and regulation with respect to their obligations under guaranties of performance, such as the Sponsoring Member Guaranty; therefore, FICC believes the imposition of a limit on their Sponsored Member activity would be unnecessary.
-However, given that FICC would not require Category 2 Sponsoring Members to be banks or bank holding company affiliates, a Category 2 Sponsoring Member may not be subject to a regulatory standard equivalent to "well-capitalized"32 and/or may not be subject to the same type of prudential supervision and regulation as a
+However, given that FICC would not require Category 2 Sponsoring and/or may not be subject to the same type of prudential supervision and regulation as a